 Coming to the penultimate race of the season, Schumacher found himself in an unfamiliar scenario of having not one but two more title contenders with him.
 Kimi Raikonnen from the McLaren team and Montoya from Williams were not just any contenders, but strong ones with equally reliable cars.
-Though Michael was leading the points table, any simple error could potentially bring down the curtains on his claim to the championship.
+Though Michael was leading the points table, a simple error could potentially bring down the curtains on his claim to the championship.

-It hadn't happened since1986 that there were three contenders for the title so late in the season.
+It hadn't happened since 1986 that there were three contenders for the title so late in the season.
 And Raikkonen put up a blistering lap to take the pole position.
 Take a look at the flying lap.